It is common to find that software development projects are complex and multidimensional. This makes it essential for software developers to...

-In this article you’ll learn about:
+In this article, you’ll learn about:

 Scrum is a framework that allows a team to work together by organizing and managing meetings, tools, and roles.
-The most important element in scrum is called sprint, which is a short time period in which the team must work together to finish a set amount of work.
+The most important element in scrum is called sprint, a short time period in which the team must work together to finish a set amount of work.

 Each software development sprint involves what we’ll call scrum artifacts (i.e. product backlog, sprint goal, sprint backlog) and scrum ceremonies (i.e. product backlog refinement meeting, sprint planning meeting, daily stand-up meeting, sprint review, sprint retrospective).

-When you’re starting a scrum project, you’ll want to consider the number of sprints that you want to include.
+When you’re starting a scrum project, you’ll want to consider the number of sprints you want to include.
 Each sprint will last roughly 2-4 weeks.
 This will help you understand the role of each sprint in accomplishing your goals.

 Working in software development sprints offers significant benefits for you and your customers.
 Here’s how you can reap the benefits of switching to this work style.

 1. Fast feedback.

 Sprints allow you to iterate products, which lowers product development costs quickly.
 This is a benefit to you and your customers, but remember, you’re not doing it flippantly.
 Each step of the way, you’re checking in with your stakeholders through meetings and ensuring that you’re integrating their feedback so that they’re ultimately happy with the final product.
 Feedback ensures that your product is of high quality and ideal for customers and stakeholders alike.
 This brings us to…